Brigham Frandsen, Associate Professor

 - Bachelor of Science in Physics and Economics from Brigham Young University, 2004

-Econometrics, labor economics, health economics
+Econometrics, labor economics, health economics, machine learning

 - American Economic Association